ThangEthan/reaktor-api/README.md

 }
 ```

 3. Data get joined in SQL fashion using map and reduce, forming a JSON structure of the rulebook.
+Ex: rule_index and rule can be join by match rule_index.number and rule.rule_index_number.

 ### Hosting
 Application is hosted in AWS using Elastic Beanstalk or Elastic Kubernetes Services.